Brice Patterson

 The first chapter of SJP was founded in 2001 at the University of California at Berkeley by Professor Hatem Bazian.
 Bazian has spread classic anti-Semitism, reportedly promoted religious anti-Semitism and defended the Hamas terror group.
 In 2004, Bazian called for “intifada” in America.

-SJP organizes anti-Israel campaigns, including running annual Israel Apartheid Weeks, often in collaboration with Jewish Voice for Peace (JVP) and Muslim Students Association (MSA) campus chapters.
+SJP organizes anti-Israel campaigns, including running annual Israel Apartheid Weeks, often in collaboration with Jewish Voice for Peace (JVP) and Muslim Student Association (MSA) campus chapters.

 SJP has been a major force in pushing the anti-Semitic Boycott, Divestment, Sanctions (BDS) movement on campuses.
 Chapters have initiated dozens of BDS resolutions in student governments, which have been proposed on or around Jewish holidays, a time when many Jewish students are off-campus.